 The Missing Persons and Unidentified Remains Act (MPURA), or S.2174, is bipartisan legislation that would take steps to prevent migrant deaths on the Southwest border and help border counties and nonprofit organizations locate and identify missing migrants.
 The bill would create grants for humanitarian and state actors to report and identify missing persons and unidentified remains, including migrant border crossers.
 The bill also provides resources for rescue beacons, which have been used effectively to rescue migrants who are in danger.

 The MPURA was introduced by Senator John Cornyn (R-Texas) on July 18, 2019, and it was cosponsored by Senators Harris (D-California), Tillis (R-North Carolina), and Udall (D-New Mexico).
+On November 17, the Senate passed the bill by unanimous consent vote.
+A companion bill, H.R.
+8772, was introduced in the House of Representatives on November 18 by Representatives Vicente Gonzalez (R-Texas) and Will Hurd (R-Texas).

 Migrants attempting to cross the U.S.-Mexico border between ports of entry are often faced with difficult terrain and extremely dangerous conditions.
 The temperature in barren border sections of Arizona’s Sonoran Desert, for example, can reach over 104 degrees Fahrenheit in the summer and drop to below freezing in the winter.